 The Hampshire Inn | 82 Bridge Street, Northampton

 15 single room occupancy units with a common kitchen and 4 common bathrooms.
 Eight (8) of the units receive rental subsidy through the Section 8 Mod Rehab Program.
-Valley CDC acquired the property in 1990 and completed moderate rehabilitation work on the building in 2000.
+Valley Community Development acquired the property in 1990 and completed moderate rehabilitation work on the building in 2000.
 Current plans include a gut rehab and expansion to 31 enhanced SROs (includes bathroom & kitchenette).

 The Maples | 16 North Maple Street, Florence